Ionic Equilibrium

 NaCl (aq.) → Na+ + Cl –

-As strong electrolytes ionize to a greater extent, they form more number of ions and conduct electricity to a greater extent.
+As strong electrolytes ionize to a greater extent, they form more ions and conduct electricity to a greater extent.

 2) Weak electrolytes: Electrolytes that ionize to a small extent or ionize incompletely in their solution form are said to be weak electrolytes.
 For example; H2S, NH4OH, HCN, CH3COOH, etc. Weak electrolytes are feebly ionized and a dynamic equilibrium is established between unionized molecules and ions, this dynamic equilibrium is called ionic equilibrium.